SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 even if other consumers of the same non-persistent subscription are still receiving older messages that occurred while it was not connected.

-When both a persistent and a non-persistent subscription are created with the same name, that is, with the same `subscription` field value in the request body, they will be *separate*, independent subscriptions.
-Such subscriptions can vary by any other fields they choose: they do *not* have to be persistent and non-persistent variations of the same notification data, though using such similar subscriptions in notably different ways may be surprising to others, so it may not be wise to do this unless they are otherwise the same.
+When both a persistent and a non-persistent subscription are created with the same name, that is, with the same `subscription` body parameter value in the request, they will be *separate*, independent subscriptions.
+Such subscriptions can vary by any other body parameters they choose: they do *not* have to be persistent and non-persistent variations of the same notification data, though it is not recommended as it may give rise to confusion.

-When a consumer creates a token for either of these, it can distinguish which subscription it is targeting by use of the `non-persistent` field in the token creation request.
+When a consumer creates a token for either a persistent or non-persistent subscription, it **must** distinguish which type of subscription it is targeting by use of the `non-persistent` body parameter in the token creation request.
-Like for the subscription, this field defaults to `false`, making the token target the persistent subscription.
+Like for the subscription, this body parameter defaults to `false`, making the token target a persistent subscription.
-Setting this field to `true` in the token creation request targets the non-persistent one.
+Setting the body parameter to `true` in the token creation request targets a non-persistent one.

 ### Shared tokens
 Shared tokens allow parallelization of the consumer client workload.
 This is useful if the notifications would otherwise arrive at a higher rate than the consuming client application can process them.
 It has no impact on the rate of notification throughput within, and thus their egress from, Cumulocity.

-When creating a token, an optional Boolean `shared` field can be added to the request body, and, if that field is set to the value `true`, the created token will be shared.
+When creating a token, an optional Boolean `shared` body parameter can be added to the request, and, if that is set to the value `true`, the created token will be shared.
-If this field is not present or `false`, a token will be exclusive (not shared) by default.
+If this body parameter is not present or `false`, a token will be exclusive (not shared) by default.

 If a consumer's token is *not* shared, the consumer is an **exclusive** consumer.
 Only one consumer client can connect using an exclusive token: attempts to connect further consumers with the same exclusive token will result in error.